 Step 6 - Produce an information letter and consent form

 According to the General Data Protection Regulation, personal data may only be processed if there is a legal basis for the processing.
-The General Data Protection Regulation specifies a number of grounds that are considered permissible, however with an academic paper, it is in practice only the consent of an individual that is the determining factor.
+With an academic paper, it is in practice only the consent of an individual that is the determining factor.
 (Personal data from existing registers can sometimes be processed on some other legal basis?)

 You can obtain consent by writing to the participants of the study and informing them what the aim of the study is, what personal data you want to collect, what the personal data will be used for, and how long your personal data will be saved before deletion.
 Only after the person who will participate in the study has received this information can he or she consent to the processing.